+ 9/10 Great Rail-Mounted Tactical Flashlight

-The Streamlight TLR-1 HL does not have programmable or multiple brightness mode settings, it is only one level bright for full on, momentary on and strobe effect that is why the runtime just about over one hours.
+The Streamlight TLR-1 HL does not have programmable or multiple brightness mode settings, it is only one level bright for full-on, momentary on and strobe effect that is why the runtime just about over one hour.

 However, the TLR-1 HL beam is very good.
-It is a nice floody beam as well as large hot spot.
+It is a nice flood beam as well as a large hot spot.
 It’s a mix of throw & floody and the light will handle the stress of firing with no problem.

 I want to say that a person with medium size hands shouldn’t have a problem to master the toggle switch but with your hands is small, the TLR – 1 HL also has a rigid pressure switch attachment available in case the toggle switch isn’t suitable to your shooting style.

-I tested the TLR-1 HL in dark room.
-After turned off all the lights of room, and then turned on TLR-1 HL with full on mode.
-I feel that my room is brighter than when all the lights in the room is turned on.
+I tested the TLR-1 HL in the dark room.
+After turning off all the lights of the room, and then turned on TLR-1 HL with full-on mode.
+I feel that my room is brighter than when all the lights in the room are turned on.
 I aimed the TLR-1 HL at the ceiling, it reflects enough light to see clearly and easily anything in the room.
 In my opinion, the Streamlight TLR-1 HL is a bit high bright for indoor using but for outdoor it would be greatest.

 Generally, the Streamlight TLR-1 HL is fit & feel are great on the Glock 19.
 It’s is tight on the G19.
 I just need to tighten down the screw by a hand, and then just use a small knife or coin to tighten more about 1/4 turn.
 You will not need more effort for tightening down.